siddharth1610/E-COMM_MERN/README.md

 # eCommerce Project

-This is a complete **eCommerce web application** that provides a seamless shopping experience for users, allowing them to browse products, add items to the cart, and complete purchases.
+This is a  **eCommerce web application** that provides a seamless shopping experience for users.
 The project consists of two main components:

 - **Client**: The frontend application built with React, providing an interactive user interface.
 - **Server**: The backend application powered by Node.js and Express, managing the database, API routes, and server-side logic.